CourseReps/ECEN489-Spring2016/Students/ctg123/Project3/README.md

 ## Features and API's used
 - Augmented Reality with Camera API.
-- WebView application
+- WebView application.
-- GPS location of the device
+- GPS location of the device.
 - Orientation sensor API.